Feature #1290: === Core: framework ===

 "directory structure" taken out of the title of this issue; if you want, reopen as a separate issue.

 A good directory structure can be of some help in analyzing the code, and facilitates usage of a conventional text editor.
 Besides that it has no further implications (unless we talk about migrating Fit/ to a separate library); in particular, it does not affect the user API.

 In contrast, changed class and method names will be visible to users, and will break the API, unless backward compatibility is ensured by extra efforts.
 So these changes indeed do need careful preparation.

-#6 Updated by wuttke about 4 years ago
+#6 Updated by wuttke over 4 years ago

 - Subject changed from Rename certain classes and methods. to Agree on new Core directory structure and class renaming to Rename certain classes and methods.

 - Status changed from Sprint to Rejected

 Perhaps it is cleaner to reject this issue, and to open a new issue specifically about the class&method renaming, using input from above.